-For the lonely diplomat in their mid-career, the feeling of not being in the right place at the right time for their family and friends can start to weigh heavily on us after doing this for a few postings.
+For the lonely diplomat, the feeling of not being in the right place at the right time for their family and friends can start to weigh heavily on us after doing this for a few postings.

 We have all worked so hard to get these jobs that can send us to work for our government's overseas.
 Once we were in them, we had to work even harder in our early careers to get where we are now.
 This is a cornerstone of the competitive environment in which we work.
 However, and in the end, the job simply cannot be done anywhere else.

 We must continually make personal compromises and sacrifices to do this amazing job.
 Some friendships cannot survive the physical and emotional distance, our lives go in separate ways and we lose touch.

 The effect of doing this job and living this life for many years strains even the strongest friendships without putting in significant effort.
 All relationships need careful and deliberate attention, communication and effort if they are to survive and grow.

 The effort can very difficult to do when you’re busy living your life and bringing nations together and advancing your country’s interests internationally.

 We may not be aware of the significance of our decisions and compromises until it's too late and we realise that we've missed out on those events that define our relationships with others.

 So while we make the most of the personal and career opportunities that come with living and working overseas, we all get to a point where we begin to look back and wonder what would our life be like if we weren't on the diplomatic posting circuit.

 The affect of this is that we can begin to regret our decisions and resent the job.
 We feel stuck, helpless and trapped.
 We love what we do, but hate the compromises we had to make.

 Moreover, when we do reach out we can find that the people whom we once knew so well have evolved beyond us.
 We've been gone so long that our lives have drifted apart.